 Does Boxing Need to Change?

-Over the last few years, people are losing interest in boxing and instead moving more towards the MMA or UFC to be more specific.
+Over the last few years, people are losing interest in boxing and instead moving more towards MMA or UFC to be more specific.

 The key reason behind this change is the core structure of both the sports themselves.